realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

         constructor File(String name) {  // <-- Abstract classes can have "default" constructors.
            this.name = name
         }

-        abstract method view()  // Expects a method called "view" and has no default implementation. abstract method showName() {  // Expects a method called "showName" and has a default implementation. print "File Name: " + this.name // <-- The "default implementation" for any subclass that doesn't override the method.
+        abstract method view()  // Expects a method called "view" and has no default implementation. abstract method showName() {  // Expects a method called "showName" and has a default implementation. print "File Name: " + this.name // <-- The default implementation for any subclass that doesn't override the method.
         }
      }